frede-merkle/dabba-app/README.md

 ## Introduction
-This extension was developed to solve a common problem in our office: managing lunch orders when colleagues are out of office (OOF).
+This extension was developed to solve a common problem in our office: managing lunch orders when colleagues are out of office (OOO).
 This extension allows people to:

 - Mark colleagues as out of office
-- See what lunch orders are available from OOF colleagues
+- See what lunch orders are available from OOO colleagues
 - Claim available lunches
 - Keep track of who has taken which lunch